ShikaSD/compose-server-side/README.md

 ![demo](images/demo.gif)

-This is a prototype of porting compose principles to other JVM application rather than Android.
+This is a prototype of porting compose to ktor server rather than running it on Android.

-The idea was originally done by [SwiftWebUI](https://github.com/SwiftWebUI/SwiftWebUI) project, rendering HTML page using websocket commands from server.
+The original idea belongs to [SwiftWebUI](https://github.com/SwiftWebUI/SwiftWebUI) project, rendering HTML page using websocket commands from server.

 ### How it works?

-Server renders a webpage, which creates a websocket connection.
-When connection is established, server pushes updates for adding/removing/replacing HTML nodes on the page.
+Server renders a web page, which creates a websocket connection.
+Then, server pushes updates for adding/removing/replacing HTML nodes on the page, while client is pushing events back.
 In some way, it is similar to Virtual DOM, but server side.

 ### Building it
-Build requires you to have aosp repository with compose on your local machine.
+Build requires you to have AOSP repository with compose on your local machine.

-Add path to the aosp repo to `local.properties` file:
+Add its path to `local.properties` file:
 ```properties
 aosp.location=/location/to/repo/aosp
 ```